132nd-vWing/TRMA-Brief/RANGES/Range24.md

 ### Target with mobile SAM as point protection
-The range have 4 different target areas.
+The range have 4 different mobile target areas.
 Each target area have a rocket artillery BN as the target at the center of the coordinates given.
 Each target site is protected by a dedicated SAM system.
 The SAM will spawn within 0-5nm away from the rocket artillery BN.
 * SA-8:  N65 40.570 E011 57.825 Elevation 36ft
 * SA-19: N66 00.730 E013 16.420 Elevation 118ft
 * SA-15: N65 54.400 E013 18.000 Elevation 143ft
 * SA-11: N65 54.472 E013 48.444 Elevation 1027ft

+### Target with enemy IADS protection
+The range have a rocket artillery BN protected by army IADS.
+The rocket artillery BN as the target have the coordinate below as the center.
+* N65 35.800 E013 59.650 Elevation 716ft

 ### Locations
 ![Locations](/TRMA-Brief/GRAPHICS/Range24_map.PNG)